-Though each of our filters provides these benefits to the steel industry, the GORE® Low Drag Filter Bag is especially effective.
-The lower the filter drag, the less energy is needed to move air through a steel plant baghouse.
+Though each of our filters provides these benefits to the steel industry, the GORE LOW DRAG Filter Bag is especially effective.
+The lower the resistance, the less energy is needed to move air through a steel plant baghouse.
 Through the use of a new proprietary membrane, Gore is able to achieve a filtration surface that’s left almost perfectly “clean” and unclogged after each cycle of a cleaning system, allowing for lower pressure drops and more air to flow.

 The results include:

 - Increased bag life due to reduced cleaning